IDEAS home Printed from https://ideas.repec.org/p/ste/nystbu/16-14.html

 Abstract

-We incorporate a search-theoretic model of imperfect competition into a standard model of asymmetric information with unrestricted contracts.
-We characterize the unique equilibrium, and use our characterization to explore the interaction between adverse selection, screening, and imperfect competition.
-We show that the relationship between an agent?s type, the quantity he trades, and the price he pays is jointly determined by the severity of adverse selection and the concentration of market power.
-Therefore, quantifying the effects of adverse selection requires controlling for market structure.
-We also show that increasing competition and reducing informational asymmetries can decrease welfare.
+We incorporate a search-theoretic model of imperfect competition into an otherwise standard model of asymmetric information with unrestricted contracts.
+We develop a methodology that allows for a sharp analytical characterization of the unique equilibrium, and then use this characterization to explore the interaction between adverse selection, screening, and imperfect competition.
+We show how the structure of equilibrium contracts—and hence the relationship between an agent’s type, the quantity he trades, and the corresponding price—is jointly determined by the severity of adverse selection and the concentration of market power.
+This suggests that quantifying the effects of adverse selection requires controlling for the market structure.
+We also show that increasing competition and reducing informational asymmetries can be detrimental to welfare.
+This suggests that recent attempts to increase competition and reduce opacity in markets that suffer from adverse selection could potentially have negative, unforeseen consequences.

 (This abstract was borrowed from another version of this item.)